shradhatx/reference/README.md

 ### Tell me about yourself.
-I am a IT professional passionate about technology and keeping myself relevant helpng my clients create products and solve business problems (through innovation and deep knowledge in  IT )
+I am a IT professional passionate about technology and keeping myself relevant helpng my clients create products and solve business problems through innovation and deep knowledge in  IT

-(same as accenture/perficient:  a global company dealing with  fortune 500, many industries)
-Trends: blockchain; AI.
-User want engaging experience

 Held variety of roles over many years in IT
 - contributed in technical design and s/w development, used  many languages